-Standards of voluntary use which have been identified during the drafting process of the TSI are listed in the Table 5.
+For a general guidance on standards please refer to the general part of the guide for application of the TSI.
+Standards of voluntary use which have been identified during the drafting process of the TSI are listed in the Table 3.
 As far as possible, the clause of the standard which is relevant for the conformity assessment of the TSI requirement should be identified.

-For consistency, the Table 5 should be read with consideration of the Appendix A of the TSI, titled "Standards or normative documents referred to in this TSI", which lists "Mandatory ref to clause(s) of Standard"; both annexes have the same structure.
-Standards listed in the Appendix A of the TSI are not always repeated in the Table 5 of this application guide, even if additional clauses to those identified as mandatory may be used on a voluntary basis.
+For consistency, the Table 3 should be read with consideration of the Appendix A of the TSI, titled "Standards or normative documents referred to in this TSI", which lists "Mandatory ref to clause(s) of Standard"; both annexes have the same structure.
+Standards listed in the Appendix A of the TSI are not always repeated in the Table 3 of this application guide, even if additional clauses to those identified as mandatory may be used on a voluntarybasis.

 Index No. Reference Clauses Document name Version BP(s) concerned 1 EN 1125:2008 Relevant clauses.
-Doors Grade A or B to be selected Building hardware.
+Doors Grade Aor B to be selected Building hardware.
 Panic exit devices operated by a horizontal bar, for use on escape routes.
-March 2008 4.2.1.1. (b)
+Requirements and test methods March 2008 4.2.1.1. (b)

-Index No. Reference Clauses Document name Version BP(s) concerned Requirements and test methods 2 EN 13501-1:2018 Relevant clauses Fire classification of construction products and building elements - Part 1: Classification using data from reaction to fire tests December 2018 4.2.1.3 7 EN 12665:2011 Relevant clauses Light and lighting - Basic terms and criteria for specifying lighting requirements October 2011 4.2.1.5.4 8 EN 50172:2004 Chapters 1 to 5 Emergency escape lighting systems March 2004 4.2.1.5.4
+2 EN 13501-1:2018 Relevant clauses Fire classification of construction products and building elements - Part 1: Classification using data from reaction to fire tests December 2018 4.2.1.3 3 EN 13501-6:2018 Relevant clauses Fire classification of construction products and building elements - Part 6: Classification using data from reaction to fire tests on power, control and communication cables December 2018 4.2.1.3 4 EN 12665:2018 Relevant clauses Light and lighting - Basic terms and criteria for specifying lighting requirements June 2018 4.2.1.5.4 5 EN 50172:2004 Chapters 1 to 5 Emergency escape lighting systems March 2004 4.2.1.5.4

-Table 5 List of standards of voluntary application
+Table 3 List of standards of voluntary application